ACyphus/network-button/readme.md

 ### Inspiration

-This project was inspired by [this dribbble shot](http://dribbble.com/shots/1072278) and [this cssdeck experiment](http://cssdeck.com/labs/css-social-share-button) - huge props to these two guys for some incredible ideas and work.
+This project was inspired [Carrot's share-button](https://github.com/carrot/share-button) which in turn was inspired by [this dribbble shot](http://dribbble.com/shots/1072278) and [this cssdeck experiment](http://cssdeck.com/labs/css-social-share-button) - huge props to these two guys for some incredible ideas and work.

 ### Contributing and License